Trees & Wildlife

 Grass is mowed in sections to open up areas for walkers while retaining areas for biodiversity.

-Read more: Long grass areas in cemeteries 👉
+Read more on the LHBF website: Long grass areas in cemeteries 👉

 Fulham Cemetery interactive map